 Due to the sudden loss of their jobs, Thirty-three Avro engineers and scientists were recruited by NASA, and went on to help develop the Mercury, Gemini and Apollo programs.

-Early the next morning, many locals reported to be woken by the deafening and unmistakable sound of an Arrow taking off, never to be heard again.
-Some say that that one of the test pilots rescued the jet from the blowtorches and chainsaws, that morning, and flew to an undisclosed location.
+According to legend, early the very next morning, many locals reported to be woken by the unmistakable sound of an Arrow taking off.
+Some say that that one of the test pilots rescued a jet from the blowtorches and chainsaws, and in the early hours of the morning, departed for an undisclosed location, never to be seen again.

-Somewhere in Canada is a barn who's wooden doors may very well be hiding the last remaining Arrow.
+Perhaps it is only legend, but it is nice to wonder if somewhere in Canada is an old barn, who's wooden doors may very well be hiding the last surviving Arrow.

 Test Pilot Janusz Zurakowski, wrote: "Governments and torches can destroy an aircraft, but they cannot destroy hope, and aspiration...
 In the hearts of the people, the dream lives on."